 What we're optimizing is to get our new team member ramped up so they can be a contributing member of the team.
 This means taking time away from everyone else on the team that would otherwise be spent writing software.
 This needs to be efficient, but it might not be fast.
 We make things efficient by focusing on documentation, pairing on problems, and allowing them to select the pace and process to which they will learn.

 Over the years our onboarding documentation survived in various random places, or were hidden away in docs that disappeared when someone left the company.
-At a certain point we realized this was untenable, and now was the time for centralization of onboarding documentation.
+At a certain point we realized this was untenable, so we started a project to centralize onboarding documentation and make it editable by anyone at the company.
 We also formalized the process with which it was organized and the tasks within it were ordered, including what roles were required at each step.
 We nicknamed this processes "doing the badges" a long time ago and the name stuck.
-This part, the getting documentation up and running and centralized, was hard, and I wanted to highlight it just in case you haven't gotten this far.
+This part, the getting documentation up and running and centralized was hard, and I wanted to highlight it just in case you haven't gotten this far.
 If you have any documentation, you're doing well - now it's time to make sure they're public and editable by anyone in the company in order for this to work.

 Not only do we have this documentation set up for each person to spend their first 1-2 weeks on in between company onboarding meetings, but we give each person a mandate to improve the docs as they go.
 If they find something incorrect or confusing, they should fix it after they know the solution.
 We're now growing fairly heavily at the moment, so people are constantly going through the badges.
-I'm confident that the documentation for the basics as well as the complicated will be up to date and accurate simply because so many people have just gone through the process.
+I'm confident that our documentation will be up to date and accurate simply because so many people have just gone through the process.
 It wasn't always like this and it took a long time, but we always encouraged each person to improve things as they went.

 We even make these badges tickets in Jira so folks can get on the board and talk about how they're doing, including any blockers they might have, during standup.
 It makes them feel instantly part of the team, and that they're accomplishing something.
 Not isolated just setting up docker on their laptop.